🧬

 Common inquiries about the breed

-They can adapt to apartment living provided they receive sufficient daily exercise and activity.
+They can adapt to apartment life if they receive sufficient daily exercise and mental engagement.

 View Official FCI Standard